uriweb/uri-plugin-template/SETUP.md

 # Setting Up

+Running gulp and PHP Code Sniffer requires a few prerequsites.

 ## <a name="gulp"></a>Setting up gulp

 Source files live in the `src` directory and are compiled with [gulp.js](https://gulpjs.com/).
 You'll need to install gulp and the JavaScript modules specified in the devDependencies field of [`package.json`](https://github.com/uriweb/uri-plugin-template/blob/master/package.json).